fleetdm/fleet/articles/osquery-evented-tables-overview.md

 ### File integrity monitoring (FIM)
 FIM refers to the monitoring of key files or filepaths.
 FIM enables organizations to audit the history of critical resources, detect intrusions, and apply remediations.

 On all three OSs, in the osquery configuration, use the `file_paths` key to specify the files and directories for which osquery should collect `file_events` data.
 Use the `exclude_paths` key to ignore files and directories which generate too much noise.
 [Wildcards](https://osquery.readthedocs.io/en/stable/deployment/file-integrity-monitoring/#matching-wildcard-rules) are are available in these configuration options.
-On linux, there is a further `file_accesses` option, which specifies the file locations where an "access" event should be recorded in addition to created/modified/deleted.
+On Linux, there is a further `file_accesses` option, which specifies the file locations where an "access" event should be recorded in addition to created/modified/deleted.

-### FIM on MacOS
+### FIM on macOS
-To turn `file_events` on MacOS, use the flag `--enable_file_events=true`.
+To turn `file_events` on macOS, use the flag `--enable_file_events=true`.
 The corresponding utility is [FSEvents](https://developer.apple.com/library/archive/documentation/Darwin/Conceptual/FSEvents_ProgGuide/TechnologyOverview/TechnologyOverview.html#//apple_ref/doc/uid/TP40005289-CH3-SW1).

 MacOS also has an `es_process_file_events` table which uses the [EndpointSecurity](https://developer.apple.com/documentation/endpointsecurity) API.
 However, it requires that osquery have Full Disk Access permission, which can be [granted manually or via MDM](https://osquery.readthedocs.io/en/latest/deployment/process-auditing/#full-disk-access).
 To use this, use the flags `--disable_endpointsecurity=false --disable_endpointsecurity_fim=false`.

 `es_process_file_events` records which processes accessed which files whereas `file_events` does not.
 However, `es_process_file_events` will generate more data volume, as it captures everything by default.
 Currently, you can configure EndpointSecurity to [ignore certain file paths](https://osquery.readthedocs.io/en/stable/installation/cli-flags/#macos-only-events-control-flags), but as of right now, there is now way to configure it to only watch certain filepaths.

-Due to the data volume, Fleet leans towards using `file_events` for MacOS, but does not recommend against using `es_process_file_events`.
+Due to the data volume, Fleet leans towards using `file_events` for macOS, but does not recommend against using `es_process_file_events`.

-#### FIM on linux
+#### FIM on Linux
-To turn `file_events` on linux, use the flag `--enable_file_events=true`.
+To turn `file_events` on Linux, use the flag `--enable_file_events=true`.
 The corresponding utility is [inotify](https://man7.org/linux/man-pages/man7/inotify.7.html).

 Linux has a `process_file_events` table which uses the [audit framework](https://wiki.archlinux.org/title/Audit_framework).
 To use this table, use the flags `--disable_audit=false --audit_allow_fim_events=true`.